Your time outside of the classroom is very important to your experience at Babson.

 Ensuring a Safe and Positive Environment

-The program is an opportunity for students to experience college life before they are in College.
-For some, it might be their first time living on a College campus, others may have experience but this will be their first time at Babson.
-For everyone, we want to ensure a safe and positive living and learning community comprised of students from different cultures, religious backgrounds, or sexual orientations and gender identities.
+The program is an opportunity for students to experience college life before they are in college.
+For some, it might be their first time living on a college campus, others may have experience but this will be their first time at Babson.
+We want to ensure a safe and positive living and learning community comprised of students from different cultures, religious backgrounds, or sexual orientations and gender identities.
 To help with this, we ask students to observe program and school policies.

 For program policies, view the Summer Study Code of Conduct (pdf).